-The class will be led by the academic director, Michael Farnum and college professors Kevin O’Brien and Mike Rings.
+The class will be led by the academic director, Michael Farnum and college professors Jennifer Smith and Angie Hambrick.
 A peer facilitator will also help lead class discussion and offer support.
-We will begin each evening with a light meal, check-ins, and a writing exercise.
+We will begin each evening with a few minutes of checking in to see how everyone is doing.
+You are encouraged to bring food and beverages.
+After check-ins, We may conduct a brief writing exercise.
 What follows will vary from class to class, but expect lots of discussion about texts such as:

 - Plato, Republic

 - Pericles, “Funeral Oration”